 IMPORTANT NOTE: Information below refers to the cumulative number of (i) Laboratory Completed Tests (ii) Individuals with a Laboratory Completed Test, and (iii) Individuals with a Positive Laboratory Completed Test.
-The daily change refers to the difference between the cumulative numbers reported today and those reported yesterday.
-It is not however possible to generate the daily change on any other testing page, as data on pages 5 - 13 is based on the date a sample was taken, and the daily change may include samples taken on several days over the last week.
+The change refers to the difference between the cumulative numbers reported between 12 and 13 January 2021.
+It is not however possible to generate the change on any other testing page, as data on pages 5 - 13 is based on the date a sample was taken, and the change may include samples taken on several days over the last week.